CristinaMR/alfresco-scripts-collection/README.md

 ### 1. Document Metadata Extraction Script

-**Purpose:**
+**Function:**
-Extract metadata (e.g., title, author, creation date) from a set of documents within Alfresco and export it to a structured format like CSV or JSON.
+Extracts metadata (such as title, author, creation date) from documents in an Alfresco directory and saves it to a CSV file.

-**Implementation:**
-- Use Alfresco’s REST API to query documents within a specified path or based on certain criteria (e.g., all documents within a folder).
-- Retrieve metadata fields such as `cm:title`, `cm:author`, `cm:created`, etc., for each document.
-- Write the extracted metadata to a CSV or JSON file.

-**Use Case:**
-Useful for generating reports or conducting audits on document properties, such as verifying that all documents have the correct author metadata or were created within a specific timeframe.

 ### 2. Content Search Script

-**Purpose:**
+**Function:**
-Perform searches across the Alfresco repository using specific queries (e.g., by document type, keywords, tags).
+Performs searches for documents in the Alfresco repository using queries based on regular expressions or specific criteria.

-**Implementation:**
-- Use Alfresco’s Query Language (AFTS or CMIS) to construct search queries.
-- Run the query via Alfresco’s REST API and collect the results.
-- Display the results in a list or export them to a CSV/JSON file.

-**Use Case:**
-Helps users quickly find relevant documents based on specific search criteria, such as locating all documents tagged with a specific keyword or finding all PDFs within a certain folder.

 ### 3. Bulk Download Script